 Diversity is a collaborative effort.
 Embedded across campus are our strategic partners who help to facilitate diverse contexts for student achievement, while actively promoting the recruitment and retention of students of diverse backgrounds.

-The DDEEA serves as a both a resource and a partner on diversity and inclusion issues for UW–Madison's four shared governance groups — the Faculty Senate, the University Staff Congress, the Academic Staff Congress and Associated Students Movement.
+The DDEEA serves as a both a resource and a partner on diversity and inclusion issues for UW–Madison's four shared governance groups — the Faculty Senate, the University Staff Congress, the Academic Staff Assembly and Associated Students of Madison.

 Affirmative Action & Equal Employment Opportunity

 The DDEEA coordinates UW–Madison's compliance with federal and state affirmative action, employment and disabilities laws.

 Campus Engagement & Outreach